Causes of snoring and sleep apnoea

 Often snoring is caused by vibration of the soft tissues at the back of the mouth and large tonsils may contribute to obstruction at this site.
 The size and shape of the jaw are also important as they control the back of the tongue which can collapse backwards when the patient is asleep causing obstruction and thus snoring.

 Snoring is often made worse by muscle relaxants such as alcohol or sleeping tablets.
 Being overweight is also a significant factor as this causes obstruction to the airway by fat deposition around the airway in the neck.

 Sleep apnoea is associated with loud snoring.
-It is caused by severe obstruction of the airway and is characterized by pauses in the patients breathing while asleep.
+It is caused by severe obstruction of the airway and is characterised by pauses in the patients breathing while asleep.
 The obstruction leads to poor oxygen uptake while the patient is asleep.
 The patient does not feel refreshed when waking and may fall asleep during the day.
-Chronic obstructive sleep apnoea may cause high blood pressure and heart disease and is a potentially life threatening condition.
+Chronic obstructive sleep apnoea may cause high blood pressure and heart disease and is a potentially life-threatening condition.
 It is also associated with poor concentration and loss of libido.

 Treatment for snoring and sleep apnoea